hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/_index.md

 or forcing the cluster to clean its persisted data.

 ![Note](images/NoteSmall.png)***NOTE***: *`start-jet.sh` / `start-jet.bat`
-scripts lets you start one Jet member per folder.
+scripts let you start one Jet member per folder.
 To start a new instance, please unzip the package in a new folder.*